 Demo Web App for Calcium Imaging Time-Lapse Series Analysis

 This is a demo app that would crush if you attempted to analyse more than four frames.
-For larger series analysis, download code at GitHub (click) .
-Running a code as a Shiny app would require e.g. Rstudio.
+For larger series analysis, download code at GitHub (click).
+Running the code as a Shiny app would require e.g. RStudio.

 Generation of Correlation Heatmaps Online

-If Pearson's correlation is done after "detrending" (removal of a linear trend) the dataset the negative values are often generated.
-The app coverts all the negatives into to NaNs (Not-a-Number"). >p
+If Pearson's correlation is done after detrending, negative values are often generated.
+The app converts all negatives to NaNs (Not-a-Number).

-Users can also calculate the persentage of the correlating pairs, out of the total number of all possible pairs in the sample.
-Finally, one can calculate all datapoints above a certain threshold (default is zero), evaluating e.g. sample's overall activity
+Users can also calculate the percentage of correlating pairs out of the total number of all possible pairs in the sample.
+Finally, one can calculate all datapoints above a certain threshold (default is zero), evaluating e.g. overall sample activity.

 Video instructions

-on how to make a scatter plot overlayed with column graphs online
+How to make a scatter plot overlaid with column graphs online

 How to Make a Grouped Graph Combined with Scatter Plot Online